It’s never too early or too late to be thinking about your bones! Find out what happens to your bones as you age and how to keep them strong.

 Vitamin D helps you absorb calcium in foods.
 You can find vitamin D in:

-Fortified soy and rice beverages
+Fortified soy and other fortified plant-based beverages

 Fatty fish like salmon and sardines

 Some people have trouble getting enough vitamin D. Health Canada recommends that all adults over the age of 50 take a supplement with 400 IU of vitamin D each day.
 Speak to a dietitian or health care provider if you do not drink milk or fortified plant-based beverages.
 They can help you decide if you need a vitamin D supplement in addition to eating other vitamin D-rich foods, like this breakfast burrito.
 Perfect for an on-the-go breakfast.